SystemDiagnosticss/neo_navigation/README.md

 # neo_navigation

 This repository contains the ROS packages for navigate TurtleBot3 in a figure-8 pattern with Simple Commander API in two scenarios follow waypoints and move through poses.
 This is used to demonstrate different robotic behavior in these two cases.
+Details in video https://youtu.be/ZvESSTOERUQ .

 ## Prerequisites
 1. Ubuntu 20.04